nguyetha79/Workout-Tracker-WebApp/README.md

 # Workout-Tracker-WebApp

-The project is a full-stack application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This app allows users to track and manage their workout routines.
+The Workout Tracker Web App is a full-stack MERN (MongoDB, Express, React, Node.js) project designed for tracking workouts and exercises.
+This application allows users to perform CRUD (Create, Read, Update, Delete) operations on workout records.
+Additionally, it features user authentication using JSON Web Tokens (JWT).

 ## Features